Proctor: Online proctoring

 Online proctoring is the monitoring or invigilation of assessments taken remotely.

 Online proctors verify test-taker identity and monitor to prevent cheating using a variety of methods, including live, record-and-review, and automated proctoring.
 Online proctoring services work with colleges, universities, corporations, and other certification providers to offer identity verification services and assessment monitoring.

 Demand for online proctoring has expanded in recent years as a result of rapid expansions in online learning.
 In 2006, the Department of Education waived the so-called “50 percent rule,” which stipulated that U.S. students in online degree programs could only receive federal student aid if half of their programs were campus-based.
-Today, one in three students take at least one course online during their college career.
+As of 2017, one in three students take at least one course online during their college career.
 In addition, instructors in face-to-face classes can also administer exams online.

 Higher education institutions around the world make use of online proctoring for tens of thousands of exams.
 The 17 campuses of the University of North Carolina proctor between 30,000 and 40,000 exams online per year.
 At the fully online Western Governors University, 30,000 exams are proctored online each month.
 Recent estimates suggest that there are about fifteen providers of online proctoring.